RTXI/rtxi.github.io/_posts/docs/tutorials/2015-04-07-how-to-use-git.md

 $ sudo apt-get install git
 {% endhighlight %}

-**Note:** When telling people to enter icommands, it is common practice to use `$` at the start of each line to signify that it is to be entered in the terminal.
+**Note:** When telling people to enter commands, it is common practice to use `$` at the start of each line to signify that it is to be entered in the terminal.
 Also, `#` is used to signify root permissions rather than having people enter `sudo`.
 In either case, you DO NOT have to enter `$` or `#` in the terminal.
-For example, in the above command. just enter the text "sudo apt-get install git" and hit `ENTER`.
+For example, in the above command. just enter the text `sudo apt-get install git` and hit `ENTER`.

 Once Git is installed, configure it with your username and/or email address.
 This is preferred in development scenarios so that everyone can identify what modifications were made by which user.
 GitHub also maps Git user email addresses to GitHub accounts.
 Note that you do not have to give your real name.
 Any name will do, as all that is needed is a way to identify who has done what.
 Technically, Git does not check email address validity, either, but for collaborate work, it is best to provide some address so that people can ask each other questions about changes.
 {% highlight bash %}